Levanrd/inv-management/README.md

 npm run dev
 ```

-The API runs on `http://localhost:4000` by default.
+With the provided `.env.example`, the API runs on `http://localhost:4000`.
+If `PORT` is unset, the server falls back to `http://localhost:5000`.

 ## Frontend setup